AaronTheITGuy/Project-Azazel/README.md

   - Steps to take to recover that data once the backup location has been reached

 ## The Network
-Due to the limitation of not having access to the main router in the house be it physical or administrative, I've been forced to get creative.
+Due to the limitation of the main house router being inaccessible to me be it physical or administrative access, I've been forced to get creative.
 Thus, my networking situation is as follows:
 - WiFi 7 router as the head of my personal subnet with a WiFi uplink to the main router
 - 24 port managed switch featuring gigabit speeds and 4 SFP ports
 - Custom CAT6a ethernet cables for all devices in my bedroom, terminated at a patch panel within the rack